Osakpolor23/libraries_projects/README.md

 **Description**

-bitcoin.py fetches the real-time market price of Bitcoin using the CoinCap Bitcoin Price Index API.
+bitcoin.py fetches the real-time market price of Bitcoin using the ***[CoinCap Bitcoin Price Index API] (https://pro.coincap.io/dashboard)***.
 It calculates the value of a user-specified number of bitcoins inputed on the command-line and handles invalid inputs gracefully.

 **Features**